-- 5. Click on Close.
-The new print server IP address should be listed and highlighted as an available port.
-Click on Next. - 6.
-Select the desired printer model.
-If the correct model is not displayed, click on the "Have Disk" option and insert the CD-ROM supplied with your printer. - 7.
-If the driver already exists, select Keep Existing Driver (if it does not, this step will be skipped), and then click on Next. - 8.
-If desired, change the name of the printer then click on Next. - 9.
-If desired, make the printer shared (so other users can access it), and select the operating system(s) that these other computers will be running.
-Click on Next. - 10.
-Select Yes when you are asked "Would you like to print a test page?"
+- 1 To do this, go to the Start button, select Settings and then Printers. - 2 Double click the Add Printer icon to get the Add Printer Wizard. - 3 Select My Computer (not Network Printer) and click on Next. - 4 Select the Brother LPR Port (the port name you assigned in step 6 of the "Installing Brother Peer to Peer Software" section in this chapter) and click on Next. - 5 Select the desired printer model.
+If the correct model is not displayed, click on the Have Disk option and insert the CD-ROM supplied with your printer. - 6 If the driver already exists, select Keep Existing Driver (if it does not exist, this step will be skipped), and then click on Next. - 7 If desired, change the name of the printer then click Next. - 8 If desired, make the printer shared (so other user can access it), and select the operating system(s) that these other computers will be running.
+Click on Next. - 9 Select Yes when you asked Would you like to print a test page?.
 Click on Finish to complete the installation.
 You may now print to the printer as if it were a local printer.